HelloPyunny/SAIL/README.md

 - AI-generated map recommendations
 - NPC interactions based on collected information

-### 5. Stage 8 - Final Boss
+### 5. Stage 8 - Final Stage
 - Culminating battle using all collected player information
-- Personalized boss encounter and resolution
+- A stage where the player takes one step closer to achieving their life goal.

 ## 🔧 API Endpoints